nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

    This step is only required when working on command line with freestanding applications.

 In addition to the steps mentioned above, if you want to build and program your application from the command line, you have to set up your command-line build environment by defining the required environment variables every time you open a new command-line or terminal window.
-See :ref:`zephyr:important-build-vars` for more information about the various relevant environment variables.
+See :ref:`zephyr:env_vars_important` in the Zephyr documentation for more information about the various relevant environment variables.

 Define the required environment variables as follows, depending on your operating system: